CMPUT301F19T08/AliMama/doc/Product Backlog.md

 - [ ] The Edit Text acts as a search bar so that when participant enters, only the MoodEvent with emotionalState value same as the participant's inputs are left on the screen.
 - [ ] The Floating Action button serves as a "Add MoodEvent" Button, when pressed, directs participant to View/Edit/Add A MoodEvent Screen.
 - [ ] Requires a Recycler View list item xml which displays minimum information of a MoodEvent **(need to ask what information should at least be displayed on each list item).**
+- [ ] a button in the Action Bar which when pressed, directs participant to Home Screen.

 ## Participant Approve Pending Friend Request/ Add More Participant to Follow Screen ![#c5f015](https://placehold.it/15/c5f015/000000?text=+)